chuklee/NLP_JSON/README.md

    - Support more complex structures

 5. **Prompt Engineering**
-   - Add more examples in the prompt
+   - Add more examples in the prompt*
+   - Find better generation parameters